Discord-g/Discord-g/README.md

-<h1>💻 Hey, I am Bianca, a Web Developer!! 📱</h1>
+<h1>💻 Hey, I am Bianca, a Web Developer! 📱</h1>
 <p>I'm a Front-End developer, with years of experience working in the field, my GitHub contains some personal projects and projects from courses I took.
 I have developed web applications from scratch, helped maintain existing projects, developed Mobile applications and served as support for other teams.
-I love programming and I'm always learning new stuff!!</p>
+I love programming and I'm always learning new stuff!</p>
 <h1>🔧 Tools I have worked with 🔨</h1>
 <div>
     <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/react/react-original.svg" alt="ReactJS" width="50" height="50"/>